hpc/pavilion2/docs/README.txt

   At this point you should be able to run "pav -h"

- - Pavilion is centered around the idea of a user defined test suite.
+ - Pavilion is driven by a user defined test suite.
 Therefore, you need to create a user test suite config file with at least one test (or job) stanza in it.
 An example exists in the docs directory.
-   You only need to define what is different from the default test suite config file because the user test suite config file will inherit everything that is not explicity changed from the default config file.
+   For each new job/test one only need to define what is different from the default test suite config file because the user test suite config file will inherit everything that is not explicity changed from the default config file.
    This is basic YAML, a new test stanza is defined when a new id is encountered at the begining of a new line.